-Agencies and organizations sponsoring the payment of student tuition will be subject to the tuition refund policy.
+Agencies and organizations sponsoring the payment of student tuition, for example the Department of Education and the Department of Veteran Affairs, will be subject to the tuition refund policy.

-The Federal Higher Education Funding authorization requires a return of Title IV funds (Pell Grant, Supplemental Educational Opportunity Grant, Federal Direct and PLUS Stafford Loans) to the

-Federal government if a student withdraws completely before 60% of the period has elapsed.
+The Federal Higher Education Funding authorization requires a return of Title IV funds (Pell Grant, Supplemental Educational Opportunity Grant, Federal Direct and PLUS Stafford Loans) to the Federal government if a student withdraws completely before 60% of the period has elapsed.

 If a student completely withdraws during a period of enrollment for which he/she received financial aid, the Financial Assistance Office will determine the amount, if any, of the student's financial aid award that must be returned based on a Federally mandated refund formula.
-The R2T4 is calculated on the BCCC VFAO (Virtual Financial Aid Office) software or by hand.
+The R2T4 is calculated on the BCCC VFAO

+(Virtual Financial Aid Office) software or by hand.
 These calculations may be reviewed upon request to the Financial Assistance Office.

-If and when unearned Title IV financial aid is returned by BCCC shall do the return in accordance with Federal regulations.

-In the event that a student received less aid than the amount he/she earned at the time of withdrawal, the student is eligible to receive those funds.
-BCCC will notify the student of his/her eligibility of this post-withdrawal disbursement offer to which the student has 14 days to accept or decline these funds.
+If and when unearned Title IV financial aid is returned BCCC shall do the return in accordance with Federal regulations.
+In the event that a student received less aid than the amount he/she earned at the time of withdrawal, the student is eligible to receive those funds in the form of a post-withdrawal disbursement.